 Close to home but not to be overlooked, Melbourne must go on every coffee drinker’s holiday destination list.
 Ranked as one of the most caffeine-obsessed cities in the world, Melbournites are spoiled with good coffee for a reason!
 With hundreds of great boutique cafes and baristas on every corner, drink like a local and order a flat white.

-Thanks to the Caffeine Trifecta for this
+Thanks to the Caffeine Trifecta for this story.

 The Caffeine Trifecta, a niche online provider of high-quality coffee, tea, and chocolate, partners with the best in the business to offer a variety of the finest products from around the world.